 5.1 Authority to speak on behalf of the RACGP

-Councillors and RACGP Expert Committee Chairs have a standing authority to represent the RACGP in social media in the context of their respective roles.
+RACGP Board members and RACGP Expert Committee Chairs have a standing authority to represent the RACGP in social media in the context of their respective roles.

 Ordinarily, RACGP employees are not authorised to publish online content or comment on behalf of the RACGP.
 Care must be taken to ensure RACGP endorsement of unauthorised comments is not implied by the content or nature of the comment (see item 6.2 below).